bhagany/snowth/README.md

 If you've learned about earth's seasons and axial tilt, you are probably familiar with the idea that the sun's path through the sky moves from day to day.
-If you were to take a picture of the sun every day at the same time, from the same place, and from the same angle, the result of composing those images would be a pattern that is specific to your latitude and the time of day you chose.
-That pattern is called an analemma, and this is a library for calculating and displaying them.
+If you were to take a picture of the sun every day at the same time, from the same place, and at the same angle, the result of composing those images would be a pattern that is specific to your latitude and the time of day you chose.
+Snowth calculates and displays these patterns, called "analemmas."

 ## Installation
 To install from Clojars, add this to your dependencies: